 The Big Four Economic Indicators: June Nonfarm Employment

-Note: This commentary has been updated to include last week's release of Nonfarm Employment for June.
+Note: This commentary has been updated to include this morning's release of Nonfarm Employment for June.

 Official recession calls are the responsibility of the NBER Business Cycle Dating Committee, which is understandably vague about the specific indicators on which they base their decisions.
 This committee statement is about as close as they get to identifying their method.